bioinf-fi/workshops/03_basecalling_and_QC.md

 # Bioinformatics workshop

 ## 🧬 9:15 – 9:35 Basecalling Models

-- Available models: **hac**, **sup**, others
+In this section, we’ll take a closer look at the quality of three basecalling models: fast, hac, and sup.
+For this, we’ll use NanoPlot—a handy tool for checking the quality of long-read data.

-- Example basecalling command (Metacentrum):
+NanoPlot provides many different metrics, but two of the most important are read length distribution and read quality.

-Following the live demo on basecalling, let's now get a better "feel" for the quality of the individual basecalling models.
-In order to QC nanopore reads, nanoplot is a convenient and versatile option.
-In the folder `basecalled`, you will find three basecalled fastq datasets, each basecalled with one of the models.
-Let's now compare their quality.
+Inside the folder `basecalled`, you’ll find three FASTQ datasets, each generated with one of these models.
+Let’s load them up and compare their quality side by side.

 ```bash
 NanoPlot --fastq fast.fastq -o "nanoplot.fast" --no_static